jvs/knives/README.md

 ### Special Cards

-- Clubs: Cat - Lead the next trick
+- Cat of Clubs: Lead the next trick
-- Diamonds: Dance - Swap a card with another player
+- Dance of Diamonds: Swap a card with another player
-- Hearts: Hound - Choose a player to reveal a card
+- Hound of Hearts: Choose a player to reveal a card
-- Spades: Snitch - Reveals a named card (except ghosts)
+- Snitch of Spades: Reveals a named card (except ghosts)

 ## Card Values (Coins)